 Salts Mill and Saltaire is one of my favourite places to visit.
 The old mill and the village that surrounds it combines all my favourite things – history, impressive architecture, quirky shops and cute cafes.
+In this post, I’ll give you some background about Saltaire and Salts Mill and tell you about all my favourite things to do in Saltaire.

 Where is Saltaire?